Skip to content

 Alcohol.
 If you are drinking alcohol, try your best to have it earlier in the evening, as it destabilizes your blood sugar and disrupts your sleep.

 Naps.
-No naps or going to bed early, even if you’ve had a rough night.
+Do not take naps or go to bed early, even if you’ve had a rough night.
 It disrupts your natural sleep cycle.

-Ensuring blood sugars are stabilized overnight helps you to fall asleep faster and stay asleep
+Ensuring blood sugars are stabilized overnight helps you fall asleep faster and stay asleep

-If you suspect this might be an issue for you, try having a high protein snack before bed like a hard-boiled egg.
+If you suspect this might be an issue, try having a high-protein snack before bed, like a hard-boiled egg.
 Protein can be slowly metabolized into glucose to maintain a stable blood sugar level overnight.

 Low levels of specific vitamins and minerals can disrupt your sleep

-We need sufficient levels of Vitamin B6, magnesium, and tryptophan to make the sleep neurotransmitter melatonin.
+We need sufficient Vitamin B6, magnesium, and tryptophan levels to make the sleep neurotransmitter melatonin.
 Leafy greens, legumes, dark chocolate, poultry, tofu, and eggs are excellent sources.

 If you improve your sleep habits and continue to have issues, ask your naturopathic doctor about supplements (not recommended with sleeping pills).
-Your naturopath may suggest options such as valerian, chamomile, melatonin, lemon balm, or magnesium.
+Your naturopath may suggest valerian, chamomile, melatonin, lemon balm, or magnesium options.

-With a few tweaks to your sleep routine, you’ll get the restful sleep you need in no time and feeling more calm and relaxed the next day!
+With a few tweaks to your sleep routine, you’ll quickly get the restful sleep you need and feel more calm and relaxed the next day!

 By Dr. Pamela Frank, BSc(Hons), Naturopath